Shani Mootoo: Literary career

-Mootoo's first literary publication, Out on Main Street, a collection of short stories, was solicited by the Vancouver-based feminist publishing house Press Gang in 1993 and was the beginning of her literary career.
+Mootoo's first literary publication, Out on Main Street, a collection of short stories, was solicited by the Vancouver-based feminist publishing house Press Gang in 1993, and was the beginning of her literary career.

 Her first full-length novel, Cereus Blooms at Night, published by Press Gang in 1996, was shortlisted for the Scotia Bank Giller Prize in 1997, the Ethel Wilson Fiction Prize, and the Chapters Books in Canada First Novel Award.
 It has been published in 15 countries and won the New England Book Sellers Award in 1998.
 Set on a tropical island, the novel is narrated by a male nurse and caretaker, and explores trauma, madness and redemption, the legacies of sexual abuse, and the boundaries between heterosexual and homosexual desire.

 In 2002, Mootoo followed her first novel with a collection of poetry, The Predicament of Or.

-Mootoo's second full-length novel, He Drown She in the Sea, was published in 2005.
+Her second full-length novel, He Drown She in the Sea, was published in 2005.
 It made the long list for the International Dublin Literary Award in 2007.

-Mootoo's 2008 novel, Valmiki's Daughter, is set in San Fernando, Trinidad, and depicts a father and daughter who struggle to come to terms with secrets.
+Her 2008 novel, Valmiki's Daughter, is set in San Fernando, Trinidad, and depicts a father and daughter who struggle to come to terms with secrets.
 Mootoo has said that the story is about a father trying to help his daughter from leading the same kind of closeted life that he has led.
 Viveka and her father's lives are each underpinned by the constraints of class and race, and most importantly by the sexual conventions of their society.
 Set against its strongly evoked backdrop of place, the novel charts Viveka's coming to terms with the hard understanding that love faces society's obstacles, and her knowledge of her certain survival.
 Valmiki's Daughter was long-listed for 2009's Scotiabank Giller Prize.
-In an interview Mootoo has explained her realization that she had written about food on almost every page of Valmiki's Daughter without realizing so.
-She discusses the importance of food and entertaining people in Trinidadian Culture, as well as in her life and her other work.
+In an interview, Mootoo explained her realization that she had written about food on almost every page of Valmiki's Daughter without realizing it.
+She discusses the importance of food and entertaining people in Trinidadian culture, as well as in her life and her other work.

 Mootoo's two most recent novels, Moving Forward Sideways like a Crab (2014) and Polar Vortex (2020), were also shortlisted for the Giller Prize.

 Mootoo's novels are found on course lists in the Departments of English, Liberal Arts, Women's Studies, and Cultural Studies at universities in the Caribbean, Canada, the United States, England, Europe, India, and Australia.

 Mootoo's literary papers are held at Simon Fraser University Special Collections and Rare Books.
-The fonds contain "printed typescripts of published works with drafts and related working papers, published reviews, drafts of unpublished works, lecture notes, professional correspondence, notebooks and sketchbooks, video productions in VHS format, audio materials and works of visual art".
+The collection contains "printed typescripts of published works with drafts and related working papers, published reviews, drafts of unpublished works, lecture notes, professional correspondence, notebooks and sketchbooks, video productions in VHS format, audio materials and works of visual art".

 In 2022 the Writers' Trust of Canada awarded Mootoo its Writers' Trust Engel/Findley Award for her body of work.